-This section provides information on the organisation of specialised courts in Sweden
+Find information about the organisation of the specialised courts in Sweden.

-- The Market Court deals, among other things, with disputes under the Competition Act and the Marketing Practices Act.
+- The Market Court deals, inter alia, with disputes under the Competition Act and the Marketing Act.

-- The Court of Patent Appeals handles appeals against the decisions of the Swedish Patent and Registration Office, concerning patents, trademarks and designs and so on.
-Appeals against the decisions of the Court of Patent Appeals are lodged with the Supreme Administrative Court.
+- The Court of Patent appeal hears appeals against decisions of the Patent and Registration Office concerning patents, trade marks, designs, etc. The decision of the Patent Appeal Court is appealed to the Supreme Administrative Court.

 Land and Environment courts process cases such as permits for water operations and environmentally hazardous operations, issues of health protection, nature conservation, refuse collection, polluted areas and hazardous waste, environmentally-related damages and compensation issues, issues of building, demolition and land permits under the Planning and Building Act, site leaseholds, appeals in planning matters, land parcelling, utility easements and expropriation.
-There are five Land and Environment Courts, which are specialised courts at the District Courts in Nacka, Vänersborg, Växjö, Umeå and Östersund.
+There are five soil and environmental courts, which are special courts at the district courts in Nacka, Vänersborg, Växjö, Umeå and Östersund.
 Appeals against judgments and decisions of the Land and Environment Courts may be lodged with the Land and Environment Court of Appeal, which is part of Svea Court of Appeal.
 Appeals in cases introduced at a Land and Environment Court and which have been the subject of appeals heard by the Land and Environment Court of Appeal may be lodged with the Supreme Court.

-Maritime courts deal with cases under the Swedish Maritime Code (1994:1009).
-There are seven maritime courts, which are part of the District Courts in Luleå, Sundsvall, Stockholm, Kalmar, Malmö, Gothenburg and Karlstad.
+Maritime courts deal with cases under the Swedish Maritime Code (1994: 1009).
+There are seven maritime courts and they are part of the district courts in Luleå, Sundsvall, Stockholm, Kalmar, Malmö, Göteborg and Värmland.

-Migration courts review decisions made by the Swedish Migration Board on matters concerning aliens and citizenship.
-The Migration Courts are specialised courts which are part of the Administrative Courts in Malmö, Göteborg and Stockholm.
+The Migration Courts review decisions taken by the Migration Board in Aliens and Citizens Matters.
+The Migration Courts are special courts at the courts in Malmö, Gothenburg and Stockholm and Luleå.
 Appeals against judgments and decisions of the Migration Courts may be lodged with the Migration Court of Appeal, which is part of the Stockholm Administrative Court.

 Other special courts

-There is no constitutional court or anything similar in Sweden.
+There is no constitutional court or similar in Sweden.